dnanexus/dx-streaming-upload/README.md

 Minimal Ansible version: 2.0.

 This program is intended for Ubuntu 14.04 and 16.04, and has been tested on Red Hat 7.4/7.5 and OLE (Oracle Linux Enterprise) 7.
-It has not been tested on any other versions.
+It has not been tested on any other versions but it should work with most of the Linux OS releases.

 ## Requirements